Gritting routes and grit bins

 Where we do not grit

 We are not responsible for motorway and trunk roads (an important main road used for long-distance travel).
-These are looked after by Highways England.
+These are looked after by National Highways (formerly Highways England).

 This includes the M4, M5, M32 and the A46 south of the M4.